Alejandrocuartas/cv-chrome-ext/README.md

 Welcome to the CV Chrome Extension project!
 This extension allows you to resume any LinkedIn profile by generating a PDF with all the resume.
 Follow the steps below to get started.

+## Requirements

+Before you begin, ensure you have met the following requirements:

+- You have installed [Node.js](https://nodejs.org/) >= 18.x and [npm](https://www.npmjs.com/).
+- You have a Git client installed.
+You can download it from [git-scm.com](https://git-scm.com/).
+- You are using a Chrome browser to run the extension.

 ## Installation

 To set up the project locally, follow these steps: